 Our team recently worked with the Human Capital Institute and we explored the current state of organizational learning and development.
 Through our work we provide actionable recommendations to move L&D from a siloed function to a more adaptive and measurable operating model designed to provide consistency of outputs, elasticity to meet demand, and scalability to reach and help more employees with more modern learning services.

-I’m really pleased with what we produced, and I encourage you to check it out.
+We are really pleased with what we produced, and encourage you to check it out.
 We derived our findings and provided recommendations by examining perspectives from both L&D providers’ and their internal customers.
 We also looked at the individual and organizational capabilities that hinder the effectiveness of the learning function and limit the potential of L&D as a strategic partner to the business.

 In a study of over 200 organizations, here are some of the things we found: